 At times, it looked like Crosby was looking to pass more against the fast and aggressive Hurricanes defense, which is much more effective than the one deployed by the more run-and-gun Washington Capitals, Pittsburgh's opponent in the past round.

 "They are a fast team and they are in your face quick," Crosby said.
 "But, at the same time, we pride ourselves on making things happen too, but we have to execute a little bit better, too."

-While Crosby didn't score, the Penguins received some big contributions from depth players to get the jump in this series.
+While Crosby didn't score, the Penguins received some big contributions from a couple of veteran depth players to get the jump in this series.
 Boucher, a seldom-used defenseman, had the game-winning goal and an assist on Malkin's goal.
 Miroslav Satan had the game-opening goal, a sweet breakaway after he was sprung from the penalty box.

 "It means a lot and it builds a lot of confidence for everyone that those guys were able to chip in," Crosby said.
 "The guys see that and realize everybody is going and everybody is contributing, and that is the only way you can win consistently."